SathyaBhat/spotify-dl/README.md

 5. Create your YouTube api & fetch the keys from [Google Developer Console](https://console.developers.google.com/apis/api/youtube/overview).
 Paste the keys in tokens.py.
 6. Run the script using `python spotify-dl`
 7. Click on the URL prompted to authenticate.
 Once logged in, paste the URL back in
 8. Once done, songs.txt should have list of YouTube URLs.
 Pass them to youtube-dl to have them downloaded.
-Please check [youtube-dl](https://rg3.github.io/youtube-dl/) documentation for more details
+Please check [youtube-dl](https://rg3.github.io/youtube-dl/) documentation for more details.
+You also need ffmpeg or avconv installed. (`sudo apt-get install -y libav-tools`)

 ##To Do